 Compared to complete coverage algorithms, adaptive sampling approaches trade off completeness for efficiency.
-In many cases, even if the process being studied is rapidly varying, sub-sampling can be effective when the sample points are correctly selected~\cite{venkataramani2000perfect}.
-When the environmental phenomena being sampled are smoothly varying without any local-maxima peaks, non-adaptive strategies are known to perform well~\cite{singh2006active}.
+In many cases, even if the process being studied is rapidly varying, subsampling can be effective when the sample points are correctly selected~\cite{venkataramani2000perfect}.
+When the environmental phenomena being sampled are smoothly varying without any local maxima peaks, non-adaptive strategies are known to perform well~\cite{singh2006active}.
 However, if the environment contains peaks with high local-variance, adaptive sampling can exploit the clustering phenomena to map the environmental field more accurately than non-adaptive sampling~\cite{manjanna2017data}.
 In our multi-robot adaptive sampling approach, we explore the possibility of multiple independently trained robots performing the sampling task efficiently with minimal communication between the robots.
-Our formulation does not encompass the objective of minimizing the communication, but it is an emergent behaviour of our sampling approach.
-We compare the overall sampling performance of the team by varying communication range of the robots, thus evaluating our approach for scalability in large-scale sampling problems.
+Our formulation does not encompass the objective of minimizing the communication, but it is a by-product of our sampling approach.
+We compare the overall sampling performance of the team by varying the communication range of the robots, thus evaluating our approach for scalability in large-scale sampling problems.